-The first experiment we conduct consists in assessing the method's robustness across the five aforementioned data sets.
-For this study, we propose to consider a DenseNet model as benchmark classifier.
+The first experiment we conduct consists in assessing the method's robustness across the four aforementioned data sets.
+For this study, we propose to consider a DenseNet [97] model2 as benchmark classifier.
 On the one hand, the training data (the baseline) is augmented by a factor 5, 10 and 15 using classic data augmentation methods (random noise, random crop, rotation, etc.) so that the proposed method can be compared with classic and simple augmentation techniques.
-On the other hand, the protocol described in Fig. 4 is employed with the same VAEs as before.
+On the other hand, the protocol described in Fig. 4 is employed with a vanilla VAE and a geometry-aware VAE.
 The generative models are trained individually on each class of the baseline until the ELBO does not improve for 20 epochs.
-The VAEs are then used to produce 200 or 1000 new synthetic samples per class using the same generation protocols as described in Sec.
-3.3.2.
-Finally, the benchmark DenseNet model is trained with five independent runs on either 1) the baseline, 2) the augmented data using classic augmentation methods, 3) the augmented data using the VAEs or 4) only the synthetic data created by the generative models.
-For each experiment, the mean accuracy and the associated standard deviation across those five runs are reported in Table 3.
-An early stopping strategy is employed and CNN training is stopped if the loss does not improve on the validation set for 50 epochs.
+The VAEs are then used to produce 200, 500,